How Much Does It Cost To Sell Your Home?

 A question that you may have a tough time getting answered is, "How much will I get back after I close on my house?"
 There are two processes you can use to help determine what your costs will be.

-1. In Indiana, an easy way to estimate what your closing costs will be is to deduct anywhere between 8-9% of the sales price.
-Expect to pay anywhere between 6%-7% of the sales price for commission.
-That commission is split between both brokerages.
+1. In Indiana, an easy way to estimate what your closing costs will be is to deduct anywhere between 7-9% of the sales price.
+Expect to pay anywhere between 5%-7% of the sales price for commission.
+Of course, all of this is negotiable, I am just simply stating this as an example for this demonstration.

 Then, you will want to estimate 1% for property taxes.
 Most people will estimate 1%, but if you are an owner who doesn't have the homestead exemption filed, then you may be at the 2% tax rate.